 - Random Team Generator

-Introduction: The best Coding Projects for Beginners
+The best Projects for Beginner Coders

 Most of this list is C#, and it contains some some really simple stuff.
 Just so you know, I’ve been through and built all of the projects in this list and learnt a hell of a lot whilst doing it.
 I’d recommend trying all of them, it’ll give you a real solid foundation and boost your confidence.